mckenney5/qsh/README.md

 * NO_COLOR (`-DNO_COLOR`)	: disables color in the prompt **ONLY**

 ## How to contribute
-Take a look at the TODO list for what still needs to get done.
+Take a look at the ROADMAP for what still needs to get done for the next version.

 Then:
 1. Fork the repository